 Create a special spot in your home just for yoga so that you always have a go-to spot for unburdening yourself of your worries.
 Light some incense, play soothing music, and use laser lights for a restful yoga session – with BlissLights BlissBulbs in your yoga space, you’ll be stretching, breathing, and de-stressing under a sky of twinkling stars.

 12. Use lights to create a soothing atmosphere

 Jumping into bed after a hard day at work is the absolute best – well, unless you're laying there unable to get your mind off your unfinished tasks and responsibilities Instead of staring into space and filling your mind with worry, calm yourself with soothing colorful lights and their relaxing patterns.
-With the BlissLights Sky Lite Laser Galaxy Projector, for example, you can ease your mind under mesmerizing blue nebula clouds and sparkling laser stars.
+With the BlissLights Sky Lite Evolve Galaxy Projector, for example, you can ease your mind under mesmerizing multicolor nebula clouds and sparkling laser stars.

 Lighting options for a relaxing environment